-"You need to figure out a way of converting your passion to profit.
-If you don't it is just a matter of time before your business shuts down.
-Accept also that not everything you are passionate about can be a profitable business, especially in this economic environment."
+“You need to figure out a way of converting your passion into profit.
+If you don’t it is just a matter of time before your business shuts down.
+Accept also that not everything you are passionate about can be a profitable business, especially in this economic environment.”
 Read more

 LESSON 4: Know what investors want

 Clive Butkow is a venture capitalist, director of Grovest and CEO and chief investment officer of Grotech an investment fund that is targeted at investors with an appetite for higher risk and invests in high-growth, disruptive tech companies, on what excites him the most about investing in startups.